thkoch2001/mime-util/README.txt

 2. From any file named magic.mime that can be found on the classpath
 3. From a file named .magic.mime in the users home directory
 4. From the normal Unix locations /usr/share/file/magic.mime and /etc/magic.mime (in that order)
-5. From the internal magic.mime file eu.medsea.util.magic.mime if, and only if, no files are located in step 4
+5. From the internal magic.mime file eu.medsea.mimeutil.magic.mime if, and only if, no files are located in step 4

 So as you can see, plenty of places you can extend the default rules.